Sword Girls

 Sword Girls was a Korean digital collectible card game developed by Zeonix that was released in 2011.
 The game art was influenced by manga art style.
+It has been defunct since 2017.

 The game also had an offline version in the form of a regular collectible card game published in 2012–2013.
-It has been defunct since 2017.

 Summary

 The four main factions in the game are the girls' public school life of the republic Vita, the royal kingdom's main Power Academy, the justice-upholding knight nation of Crux, and the mixed faction of night-dwellers and witches Darklore, and their interactions with and against each other, which all take place in the background of a continuing war against the technology-driven Empire of Lazion and the unfolding mysteries of otherworldly entities.
 There are also neutral cards that are not associated with any of the factions.

 In the continuing Korean version, later story episode releases introduced a fifth new faction, Empire of Lazion.
 The online game's card lore each tell a part of the story of various girls in different factions, ranging widely in story content such as from a Vita tennis club member's daily life to a Darklore vampire family's internal power struggle.
 The online game's story updates are released as "episodes" in form of booster packs and new cards that can be crafted; each new episode contains many new cards featuring older characters and introducing newer ones to the game's lore.